ATE T50 brake booster

 Completing the test equipment

 During our first test, the one that revealed that my atmosphere poppet seat had scratches, we only had one vacuum manometer.
 Due to this we couldn’t measure the vacuum difference between the cylinder chamber, the chamber behind the large power piston, and the vacuum check valve at the bottom of the front plate.
-The vacuum manometer’s wide scale range also made it difficult to measure the low vacuum that is being measured.
-Hence, I ordered a new manometer from Svenska Manometerfabriken with a 0 to -10PSI scale range and double/differential gauges.
+That vacuum manometer’s wide scale range also made it difficult to measure the low vacuum that is being measured.
+Hence, I ordered a specially made, new vacuum manometer from Svenska Manometerfabriken with a 0 to -10PSI scale range and double/differential gauges.

 Manufacture atmosphere poppets?

 I have enough drawings and knowledge of the poppet today in order to be able to have it manufactured myself.
 The start-up cost is however high for the manufacturing of a high-quality poppet.
-If you’re interested, let me know and I’ll put you up on a “waiting list”.
+If you’re interested, let me know and I’ll put you up on a “waiting list”